Regional electricity unit rates UK today: how your area changes your bill (July 2026)

 If you’ve recently moved

-When you move home, you usually start on the property’s existing supplier.
-Your unit rate and standing charge may not be competitive for your region.
-A quick postcode comparison can help you find a better fit.
+When you move home you usually start on the property’s existing supplier and tariff, which may not be competitive for your region.
+A quick postcode comparison finds a better fit for your new distribution area.

 FAQs: regional electricity unit rates in the UK

-Why is my standing charge so high compared to someone else’s?
+Why is my standing charge higher than someone else’s?

 Do smart meters change my unit rate?

-A smart meter doesn’t automatically lower prices, but it can make it easier to access certain tariffs and keep readings accurate.
-Some suppliers offer smart/time-of-use tariffs where prices vary by time of day.
+A smart meter doesn’t automatically lower prices, but it unlocks certain tariffs and keeps readings accurate.
+Some suppliers offer smart or time-of-use tariffs where the rate varies by time of day, which can beat the cap if you shift usage off-peak.

-Will I lose power if I switch electricity supplier?
+Will I lose power if I switch supplier?

-No. Your electricity keeps flowing through the same regional network.
-Switching changes who bills you—not how your home is physically supplied.
+No. Your electricity keeps flowing through the same regional network and DNO.
+Switching changes who bills you — not how your home is physically supplied — so there’s no interruption.

 Do I need my MPAN to compare?

 Not usually.
-A postcode is typically enough to identify your region for comparison.
-Having your latest bill can help confirm your meter type and current rates.
+A postcode is enough to identify your region and DNO for comparison.
+Having your latest bill helps confirm your meter type and current unit rate and standing charge.

 Trusted comparisons for home energy

-People use EnergyPlus to make sense of tariff details and compare options available in their area.
+People use EnergyPlus to make sense of tariff details and compare options available in their region.
 Here’s what customers commonly value:

 “Clear and easy to compare.”